weaveworks/weave/troubleshooting.md

     caa1d4ee2570 10.0.1.1/24 10.0.2.1/24

-giving, for each running container attached, the container ID then the IP addresses assigned on the weave network.  `weave ps -v` adds the container name and image name as reported by `docker inspect`.
+giving, for each running container attached, the container ID then the IP addresses assigned on the weave network.

 One can ask a weave router to report its status with